ExploringNorSHOR's

 The Temple Opera Block, 1889 via Duluth Public Library

-Theater architect Oscar Cobb consulted on the Opera’s House design, including its extravagant 2nd Avenue entrance.
-On opening night, the Duluth Daily News described the building as: “Grand, imposing, beautiful!
+Designed by Charles McMillien and Edward Stebbins with help from renowned theater architect Oscar Cobb, the Duluth Daily News described the building as “Grand, imposing, beautiful!
 The Temple is indeed the ideal of the artist’s dream and the actor’s cherished hope.
 Beautiful in design, nothing of the practical has been sacrificed for effect, but rather has been made to lend to the beauty of the whole.”

 In 1909, Duluth businessman Guilford Hartley purchased the Temple Opera Block at the site of the Temple Opera House along with the block of property east of the Temple Opera Block, from 207 to 213 E. Superior Street.
 Hartley announced that he would construct a world-class vaudeville house to stand over the footprint of the Temple Opera House.
 Hartley’s Orpheum Theatre was designed by renowned theatre architect John E.O.
 Pridemore and was adorned with richly ornate Neoclassical elements.